-If peripheral vascular disease (PVD) occurs only in the arteries, it is called peripheral artery disease (PAD).
-Most cases of PVD affect the arteries, so people often use the terms interchangeably.
+Peripheral vascular disease (PVD) describes the reduced circulation of blood to a body part (not including the brain or heart).
+If PVD occurs only in the arteries, it is called peripheral artery disease (PAD).
+Most cases of PVD affect the arteries, so research often uses the terms interchangeably.

-In this article, we take a close look at PVD, including causes, symptoms, diagnosis, and treatments.
+In this article, we look closely at PVD, including its causes, symptoms, diagnosis, and treatments.

-Pains, aches, and cramps related to walking, which is known as claudication, might occur in the following areas:
+These pains, aches, and cramps related to physical activity are referred to as claudication, and they can occur in the following areas:

-Symptoms of claudication often develop when someone is walking quickly or for long distances.
+Symptoms of claudication often develop when someone is walking for longer distances or exercising.
 The symptoms typically go away with rest.
-However, as PVD progresses, symptoms can get worse and become more frequent.
+However, as PVD progresses, symptoms may get worse and become more frequent.
 Leg pain and fatigue may persist even while resting.

 - leg cramps when lying down